Nathan-Nesbitt/G2T/README.md

 ## Sample Code
 I will try to post as much of the [code](https://github.com/Nathan-Nesbitt/G2T/tree/master/Code) that I write as possible so you can use it for reference.

+## Requirements
+If you are trying to set up the same environment that I use in the class:

+- Visual Studio Code
+- Live Server and Beautify for Visual Studio Code
+- Windows Subsystem for Linux (WSL)

 *If you would like to use these notes, please contact me.*

 ---